German Speaking Countries in Europe

 German is one of the most valued languages in the world.
 It is rightly termed as the language of thinkers and philosophers.
 You might be amazed to know that Germany is not the only country where it is spoken.
 In fact, German is among the most-famous international languages, and it is a natal tongue of more than 95 million people across the Globe.
-In addition to Germany, German is the only official language of Liechtenstein and Australia.
+In addition to Germany, German is the only official language of Liechtenstein and Austria.

 German is a powerful language with powerful influence over a range of cultures and languages.
 Currently.
 German is on the top position in the worldwide economy which adds to its value.
 Furthermore, it is among the most extensively used languages of the internet.

 Some Interesting Facts about the German Language